Thule: Modern research

-Modern geography and science
+Namesakes

-In 1775, during his second voyage, Captain Cook named an island in the high southern latitudes of the South Atlantic Ocean, Southern Thule.
-The name is now used for a group of three southernmost islands in the South Sandwich Islands, one of which is called Thule Island.
+In 1775, during his second voyage, Captain Cook gave the name "Southern Thule" to an island in the high southern latitudes of the South Atlantic Ocean.
+The name is now used for the group of three southernmost islands in the South Sandwich Islands, one of which is called Thule Island.
 The island group became a British overseas territory of the United Kingdom, albeit also claimed by Argentina (in Spanish Islas Tule del Sur).
+The Southern Thule islands were occupied by Argentina in 1976.
+The occupation was not militarily contested by the British until the 1982 Falklands War, when British sovereignty was restored by a contingent of Royal Marines.
+Currently the three islands are uninhabited.

-In 1910, the explorer Knud Rasmussen established a missionary and trading post, which he named Thule (Inuit: Avanaa) on Greenland.
+In 1910, the explorer Knud Rasmussen established a missionary and trading post that he named Thule in North Star Bay in northwest Greenland.
 The Thule people, the predecessor of modern Inuit Greenlanders, were named after the Thule region.
-In 1953, Avanaa became Thule Air Base, operated by United States Air Force.
-The population was forced to resettle to New Thule (Qaanaaq), 67 mi to the north (76°31′50.21″N 68°42′36.13″W only 840 NM from the North Pole).
+Thule Air Base, operated by the United States Air Force, was built at North Star Bay in 1953 and the Greenlandic residents of Thule were forced to resettle to New Thule (Qaanaaq), 67 mi to the north (76°31′50.21″N 68°42′36.13″W only 840 NM from the North Pole).

 The Scottish Gaelic for Iceland is Innis Tile, which literally means the "Isle of Thule".

 Thule lends its name to the 69th element in the periodic table, thulium.

 Ultima Thule is the name of a location in the Mammoth Cave system in Kentucky, United States.
 It was formerly the terminus of the known-explorable southeastern (upstream) end of the passage called "Main Cave", before discoveries made in 1908 by Ed Bishop and Max Kaemper showed an area accessible beyond it, now the location of the Violet City Entrance.
 The Violet City Lantern tour offered at the cave passes through Ultima Thule near the conclusion of the route.

-The Southern Thule islands were occupied by Argentina in 1976.
-The occupation was not militarily contested by the British until the 1982 Falklands War, during which time British sovereignty was restored by a contingent of Royal Marines.
-Currently the three islands are uninhabited.

 In March 2018, following a naming competition, the Kuiper belt object 486958 Arrokoth, a fly-by target of the NASA probe New Horizons, was nicknamed "Ultima Thule".
 The fly-by took place on 1 January 2019, and was the most distant encounter between a spacecraft and a planetary body.
 An official name for the body has since been assigned by the International Astronomical Union.